szcf-weiya/MonteCarlo/Gibbs/README.md

 ![](ex-7-2-3.png)

-It seems that we do not need to derive the explicit form of $g(x, z)$, if we can directly obtain the conditional distribution.
+It seems that we do not need to derive the explicit form of $$g(x, z)$$, if we can directly obtain the conditional distribution.
 We can use the following Julia program to sample.

 ```julia
 ## Julia program for Grouped Multinomial Data (Ex.
 7.2.3)